Ly2JR/blog/docs/zh/varietystore/office/excel/macro-sample2.md

 Private Function GetMedian(ByRef data() As Double, ByVal elSize As Integer) As Double Dim i, j, index As Long
 Dim temp As Double
-Dim max As Integer
-max = elSize - 1
-    For i = 0 To max Step 1
+    For i = 0 To elSize - 1 Step 1
-        For j = i + 1 To max Step 1
+        For j = i + 1 To elSize - 1 Step 1
             If (data(i) > data(j)) Then
                 temp = data(i)
                 data(i) = data(j)